jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Viruses, diseases, bacteria are evil bastards.
 But so are human greed, deception and addiction.
 And that brings us make to our ongoing story filled with happy and sad twists and turns.
 A regular person sitting across from another can't know what form of evil the other chair is suffering from.

 She does.
 At least she gets close the charge nurse does.
 The person so in charge they put in right in her name.
 She screens everyone who comes in and tells them where to go and who to see.
 This place is filled with stories, and for a few minutes she's director of everyone's life.

-And now she's just about done talking to the kid with the shinny white snow covered shoes; Marky.
-He's mpw sucking on a candy cane, he points to his tummy with his own loving mother stands behind him.
-The nurse says "thank you Marky, please take a sit and we'll call you when ready."

-Marky says his thank you, gets up and says to his Mom "there's a lot of people, let's sit over by that mom...".
-Marky looks around.

-There's only a few empty chairs spattered around.

-Marky still sucks on his candy.
-He puckers his lips and starts to walk.
-He zigs and zags and skips over some feet and into a seat.
-His mother is forced to sit a row away.
-She doesn't mind, taking out her cross word puzzle.
-She does take a look at Marky, who is already talking to his neighbor, the mother we already met, the one clutching her kid.

-Marky looks at her, and takes in the image.
-He sees what anyone would see.
-A very stressed mother holding her kid in a ER waiting room.

 "A loving mom is such a nice image.
 Like a movie poster.
 Even in this place.
 I'm sure everything will be fine."